Wavesonics/GodotClientServer/README.md

 ## Misc
 - This is shown working with a Lobby based game, but it could just as easily work with a join-in-progress type of game.
 - I'm not completely happy with how I split up the Network classes (BaseNetwork, ClientNetwork, ServerNetwork).
 So I may actualy get rid of that.
 - This is *NOT* Server authoratative.
-It could be in theory, but that would take more work.
+It could be in theory, and that is one big advantage I see is that all of the game logic is already running on the server.